joshuaeckroth/csci221-website/lecture/syllabus.markdown

 layout: default
 ---

+# Syllabus

-CSCI 221 - 01, Spring 2015 &mdash; Software Development I
+CSCI 221 - 01, Fall 2016 &mdash; Software Development I

 Work hard in this class and you should be able to: